East of Sumatra: Production

-The film was based in part on a treatment by Jack Natteford and Louis L'Amour; the latter, best known for his Westerns, had visited Sumatra while in the merchant marine.
+The film was based in part on a treatment by Jack Natteford and Louis L'Amour; the latter, best known for his Westerns, had visited Sumatra while in the United States Merchant Marine.
 In his memoirs, L'Amour called it "my first motion picture":

 The story was of tin mining, and made a bit of sense as written.
 A big company was rushing in to exploit an island, ruled by a Rajah ...
 He wanted a hospital, medicines, and doctor for his people.
 The Company wanted to get in and get the tin and get out with as little trouble as possible.
 The idea was good, the cast was capable – and instead of a meaningful picture, the producers or somebody turned it into a sex and jungle epic.
 In any jungle picture with a beautiful native girl, you can be almost be [sic] sure that before long you will find her swimming naked or nearly so in a pool, usually with a waterfall, and there the leading man comes upon her.
 He is often in the pool himself and it leads to what is expected to be a titillating scene.
 So it was in this case.
 The sincere young Rajah is largely forgotten; he doesn't get his medicines and his hopes and the picture go down the train.

 Director Budd Boetticher later described the movie as "just a fun film to make all my friends some money".
 Filming started in November 1952.

 Gloria Grahame was offered the female lead but turned it down.
 She was replaced by Marilyn Maxwell.